arviz-devs/arviz/scripts/README.md

 # Scripts
 Various scripts that help with ArviZ maintenance

-#### container.ps1
-???

 #### container.sh
 Script that helps with building docker image, and running jupyter lab, jupyter notebooks, building docs, or getting a shell or testing

+#### container.ps1
+Same as container.sh

+Example:

+`powershell -File container.ps1 --lab`

 #### create_testenv.sh
-Script that helps install arviz on whatever computer is being used
+Script that helps install ArviZ on whatever computer is being used

 #### lint.sh
 Run all linters to check for code quality deviations